 To open a traditional pull-out sofa bed, start by removing the sofa's seat cushions.
 Underneath, you should see a handle—some sofa beds also have straps that hold the mechanism in place, which you'll need to undo at this point.
 Grab the handle and pull upward and out, guiding the support legs to the floor.
 Finally, pull the front of the bed frame to unfold and fully extend the mattress.

 To close the sleeper, reverse these steps.
 Grab the end of the bed and fold it up, folding the mattress in half.
-Lift the folded bed frame upward, then push it down at an angle, so it sinks back into the frame of the sofa.
+Lift the folded bed frame upward, then push it down at an angle so that it sinks back into the frame of the sofa.
 Once it's in place, push down until it's flat, then strap it back into place.
 After this is done, you can replace the seat cushions and use the sofa as usual.

 How do you make a sleeper sofa more comfortable?

-Many of today’s sleeper sofas are surprisingly comfortable as is, thanks to thicker mattresses and minimal supports.
+Many of today's sleeper sofas are surprisingly comfortable as is, thanks to thicker mattresses and minimal supports.
 However, if you still find your sleeper sofa mattress is uncomfortable, one easy way to improve its feel is with a mattress topper.
 A thick memory foam or latex mattress topper will provide extra padding and help minimize discomfort caused by any metal supports.
-However, keep in mind that you’ll have to remove it to fold the mattress back up, and many mattress toppers are quite bulky, making them tricky to store.
+However, you'll have to remove it to fold the mattress back up, and many mattress toppers are quite bulky, making them tricky to store.

 How long do sleeper sofas last?

-A standard couch will last for seven to 15 years—this time frame will vary depending on its construction and how you use it.
+A standard couch will last for seven to 15 years—though this time frame will vary depending on its construction and how you use it.
 In general, you can expect a well-made sleeper sofa to last a similar length of time, but it also depends on how you use it.
-If the sofa bed is used as a couch the majority of the time, it will last longer than if you’re using it as a bed regularly.
+If the sofa bed is used as a couch the majority of the time, it will last longer than if you're using it as a bed regularly.
 If the mattress of your sleeper sofa begins to wear down, you may be able to find a replacement mattress, which will save you from having to replace the whole piece.

 Can you leave sheets on a sofa bed?

 When folding away a sleeper sofa, you can leave the sheets on the mattress if desired.
-This won’t affect the bed’s ability to be folded up, and it’s often convenient if the bed is going to be used several days in a row, as you won’t have to remake the mattress every night.
-However, if you’re not planning to use the mattress again for some time, you’ll want to take the sheets off, and linens will often get musty or dirty if they’re left folded up in the sofa.
+This won't affect the bed's ability to be folded up, and it's often convenient if the bed is going to be used several days in a row, as you won't have to remake the mattress every night.
+However, if you're not planning to use the mattress again for some time, you'll want to take the sheets off, as linens will often get musty or dirty if they're left folded up in the sofa.